ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 meets these standards.

-See the [pre-commit configuration page](docs/source/development/pre_commit.md) for more details on `pre-commit` and the hooks used.
+See the [pre-commit configuration page](docs/source/development/pre_commit.md) for more details on setting up `pre-commit` and the hooks used.

 ### Continuous integration